 Few industries can claim a mission more critical, data more sensitive, or operations more complex than healthcare.
 Unfortunately, these characteristics mean healthcare companies are challenging to protect.

-Healthcare cyberattacks expose patient data.
+Healthcare cyberattacks expose patient health data.
 Ransomware shuts down emergency rooms.
 Fraudulent emails defraud business associates, patients, and clinical staff.
 These threats hurt the healthcare industry’s ability to care for patients.

-According to our research on cyber attacks in healthcare:
+According to our research on healthcare cyberattacks:

 - Targeted healthcare companies received 43 imposter emails in first quarter of 2019, a whopping 300% jump over the same quarter last year.
 Within affected healthcare companies 65 people were targeted by spoofed email, and 95% of those companies saw emails spoofing their own trusted domains.